hritik1228/hritik1228/README.md

 ## I'm a Computer Science Engineer, Software Developer, and Learner from India🤝!!

 - 🔭 I’m consistently learning new tools and enhancing my coding skills
-- 🌱 I’m currently learning Cloud Services AWS
+- 🌱 I’m currently learning AWS Cloud Services
-- 🥅 2024 Goals: Networking &
+- 🥅 2024 Goals: Networking & Focus on Soft skills
 - ⚡ Fun fact: I love to listen music and learn new things

 ## Find me around the web 🌎